wyattferguson/tweetlib/README.md

     pip3 install tweetlib

-## What can it do?
+## How to use it
-All these functions can be used in combination with one another.
+All these parameters can be used in combination with one another.
 Alternatively you can pass the variables in when you create an new instance of the library.

+    ts = tweetlib.TweetLib(username="barackobama", max_tweets=10)

+### Arguments

-- set_username(str): any valid twitter name you want to scrape
+- username(str): any valid twitter name you want to scrape
-- set_since("yyyy-mm-dd"): A lower bound date to restrict search.
+- since("yyyy-mm-dd"): A lower bound date to restrict search.
-- set_until("yyyy-mm-dd"):An upper bound date to restrict search.
+- until("yyyy-mm-dd"):An upper bound date to restrict search.
-- set_query_search(str): Search string
+- query_search(str): Search string
-- set_top_tweets(bool): Return top tweets
+- top_tweets(bool): Return top tweets
-- set_max_tweets(int): Max number of tweets you want to scrape.
+- max_tweets(int): Max number of tweets you want to scrape.

 ## Tweet Object